nik-55/SQL-INJECTION/Readme.md

 ### Dictionary Attack

 - Attack uses a list of possible password templates and automatically generates a variable component.
-For example, based on information about the victim’s name, an attacker can test the password denisXXX, substituting XXX for the numbers 001 to 999.
+For example, based on information about the victim’s name, an attacker can test the password denisXYZ, substituting XYZ for the numbers 001 to 999.

 > Use Strong Passwords